galaxyproject/gxadmin/README.md

 **NAME**

-filter -  Decodes any hex blobs from postgres outputs
+filter pg2md -  Convert postgres table format outputs to something that can be pasted as markdown

 **SYNOPSIS**